mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

 ### MOSIP External Dependencies setup

-External Dependencies: are set of external requirements needed for functioning of MOSIP’s core services like DB, object store, hsm etc.
+External Dependencies are set of external requirements that are needed for functioning of MOSIP’s core services like DB, Object Store, HSM etc.

 ```
 cd $INFRA_ROOT/deployment/v3/external/all